hyperf/hyperf/docs/en/pool.md

 ```

-## Low-frequency Interface
+## Low-frequency component

-The pool has a built-in `LowFrequencyInterface` interface.
-The low-frequency component used by default, and determine whether to release excess connections in the pool based on the frequency of acquiring connections from the pool.
+The connection pool comes with a built-in `LowFrequencyInterface` for handling low-frequency connections.
+By default, it uses this component to determine whether to release excess connections from the pool based on the frequency of connection acquisition.

-If we need to replace the corresponding low-frequency component, you can directly replace it in the `dependencies` configuration.
-Take the database component as an example.
+If you need to replace the low-frequency component, you can directly replace it in the `dependencies` configuration.
+Below is an example using the database component:

 ```php
 <?php